 Mr. Tyler Whitley

 After graduating from Taft, where he was an accomplished student, athlete, and community member (three-sport varsity captain in football, basketball, and track and the winner of the Lawrence Hunter Stone Award at graduation), Tyler went on to Wesleyan University, where he was a four-year letter winner at safety on the football team.
 While there, he earned a spot on the New England Small College Athletic Conference All-Academic Team his senior year and was a Cardinal Club Scholar-Athlete award winner for having the highest GPA on the team.
 He studied in Rome for a semester; and upon earning a bachelor’s degree in government with a certificate in international relations, Tyler moved to the Salisbury School, where he worked as a tutor in the school’s learning center, served as a dormitory parent, assisted the varsity basketball team, and coached varsity football.
 After two years at Salisbury, he went on to study business at Sacred Heart University and worked as a graduate assistant coach for the school’s Division I football team.
 As an assistant, Tyler led the running backs, managed the scout defense and special teams, and recruited student-athletes from around the country.
 Tyler took over the head football coach position at Taft in 2012.
 In 2016, he earned a Master in Business Administration from Sacred Heart University.
 Tyler works in admissions and coaches varsity football and boys’ varsity basketball.
-Tyler, his wife, Randi Lawlor Whitley ’04, and his daughter, Emma, live near campus.
+Tyler, his wife, Randi Lawlor Whitley ’04, and their daughters, Emma and Fae, live near campus.